chloemurdock/chloemurdock.github.io/_posts/2017-2-1-attraction-turns-scientific.md

 featured: true
 author: Chloe Murdock
 date: 2017-02-10 16:39
-tags: high school, cover story, psychology, science reporting
+tags: high-school cover-story psychology science-reporting
 ---

 **Originally published as a cover article in the 2017 February issue of The Beacon magazine for Olentangy High School**